lanatias/jupl-device/README.md

 # Jupl Single Device SPA Application

-This simple application is proof-of-concept application build with Angular 2 and TypeScript.
-This app consumes and updates three Jupl device's configuration.
+This simple application is proof-of-concept application built with Angular 2 and TypeScript.
+This app consumes and updates three Jupl device's configurations.
 It utilises a service object that is injected into the main component.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.